ABZ-Aaron/Abz-Aaron/README.md

 I am a self-taught programmer with an interest in data & software engineering.
 I would love to connect 🙂

-* 🌱  I'm learning Python, SQL, & Data Engineering tech
+* 🌱  I'm learning Python & SQL.
 * 📖  I love to read when I have the time!
 * 🖥️  Working through a Mega Tutorial for Python Flask.
 * 😄  Check out my [SQL Tutorials](https://github.com/ABZ-Aaron/SQL-Tutorials) or [Cheatsheets](https://github.com/ABZ-Aaron/CheatSheets)!